syncfusion-content/blazor-docs/blazor/kanban/getting-started.md

 # Getting Started with Blazor Kanban Component

-This section briefly explains about how to include [Blazor Kanban](https://www.syncfusion.com/blazor-components/blazor-kanban-board) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include [Blazor Kanban](https://www.syncfusion.com/blazor-components/blazor-kanban-board) component in the Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get start quickly with Blazor Kanban component, you can check on this video
+To get start quickly with Blazor Kanban component, you can check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=EYDC0RCMZKg" %}